discretegames/runmany/README.md

 ### Solo Sections and Snippets

-If any section headers start with `@@` then only those sections are run, similar to a "solo" check mark in audio/video editing software.
+If any section headers start with `@@` then only those sections are run, similar to a "solo" checkbox in audio/video editing software.

-If any snippet headers within a section start with `@` then only those snippets are run.
+If any snippet headers within a section start with `@` then only those snippets are run when the section runs.

 ```text
 Python: